February Printable Menus

-B. With regards to physical activity, the District shall:
+With regard to physical activity, the District shall:

-C. With regards to other school-based activities, the District shall:
+With regard to other school-based activities the District shall:

-• The schools shall schedule mealtimes so there is a minimum disruption by bus schedules, recess, and other special programs or events.
+The schools shall schedule mealtimes so there is minimum disruption by bus schedules, recess, and other special programs or events.

 Furthermore, with the objectives of enhancing student health and well being, and reducing childhood obesity, the following guidelines are established:

-• In accordance with Policy 8500, entitled Food Service, the food service program shall comply with Federal and State regulations pertaining to the selection, preparation, consumption, and disposal of food and beverages, including but not limited to the USDA Dietary Guidelines for Americans and the USDA Smart Snacks in School nutrition standards, as well as the financial management of the program.
+In accordance with Policy 8500, entitled Food Service, the food service program shall comply with Federal and State regulations pertaining to the selection, preparation, consumption, and disposal of food and beverages, including but not limited to the USDA Dietary Guidelines for Americans and the USDA Smart Snacks in School nutrition standards, as well as to the fiscal management of the program.

 The sale of foods of minimal nutritional value in the food service area during the lunch period is prohibited.

 The sale of foods and beverages to students that do not meet the USDA Dietary Guidelines for Americans and the USDA Smart Snacks in School nutrition standards to be consumed on the school campus during the school day is prohibited.